 Queen Elizabeth was probably the first and the last woman to ever give a ride to King Abdullah.
 His country lifted an age-old ban on issuing driving licenses to women only in 2018.
 Rumor has it the Queen talked to him the entire time while driving, even after he remarked she should watch on the road.

-It’s a widely known story that the Queen loves her corgis.
-She has been keen to this breed ever since she was a child, when her father brought home the first Pembroke Welsh corgi called Dookie.
+It’s a widely known fact that the Queen loved her corgis.
+She was keen on this breed ever since she was a child, when her father brought home the first Pembroke Welsh corgi which was called Dookie.

-The breeding program has been overseen personally by the Queen through at least 14 generations and over the period of 50 years, according to Vanity Fair.
+The breeding program was overseen personally by the Queen through at least 14 generations and over a period of 50 years, according to Vanity Fair.

-But at present, the Queen also owns two “dorgis” named Candy and Vulcan.
-This new crossbreed was engineered when one of her corgis mated with a Dachshund named Pipkin that was owned Princess Margaret.
-It basically means the Queen has created her own breed of dogs.
+The Queen also owned two “dorgis” named Candy and Vulcan.
+This unique crossbreed was engineered when one of her corgis mated with a Dachshund named Pipkin that was owned by Princess Margaret.
+It basically means the Queen created her own breed of dogs.

-The Queen has taken care of at least 30 different corgis during her reign.
-And she always looks pretty happy around them.
+The Queen took care of at least 30 different corgis during her reign.
+And she always looked pretty happy around them.

-She celebrates her birthday both in April and June
+She celebrated her birthday both in April and June

-Queen Elizabeth was born on April 21, 1926, and this is the day when she celebrates privately with close family members.
-The day is formally observed with gun salutes made from three different locations: Hyde Park, Windsor Great Park, and the Tower of London.
+Queen Elizabeth was born on April 21, 1926, and this is the day when she celebrated privately with close family members.
+The day was formally observed with gun salutes at three different locations: Hyde Park, Windsor Great Park, and the Tower of London.

-The Queen’s official birthday is celebrated with a lavish ceremony, the Trooping the Colour, on the second Saturday of each June.
+The Queen’s official birthday was celebrated with a lavish ceremony, the Trooping of the Colour, on the second Saturday of each June.

-The exact date of the ceremony varies almost every year, but mid-June is chosen as there is a much better chance of good weather for the outdoor celebrations.
+The exact date of the ceremony varied almost every year, but mid-June was chosen as there is a much better chance of good weather for the outdoor celebrations.

-On her official birthday, Elizabeth II also makes an appearance at Buckingham Palace.
-While the U.K. holds the Trooping the Colour ceremony, other realms of the Commonwealth join in by declaring a public holiday to honor their Queen’s birthday.
+On her official birthday, Elizabeth II also made an appearance at Buckingham Palace.
+While the U.K. holds the Trooping the Colour ceremony, other realms of the Commonwealth joined in by declaring a public holiday to honor their Queen’s birthday.